 1 professionals into the agencies' mental health field response planning and response.
 Two or more agencies may submit a joint grant 2 3 proposal to develop their mental health field response proposals.
 Proposals must provide a plan for improving mental health field 4 response and diversion from incarceration through modifying or 5 6 expanding law enforcement practices in partnership with mental health professionals.
-A peer review panel appointed by the Washington 7 association of sheriffs and police chiefs in consultation with 8 ((integrated)) managed care organizations and behavioral health 9 administrative services organizations must review the 10 grant applications.
+A peer review panel appointed by the Washington 7 association of sheriffs and police chiefs in consultation with 8 ((integrated)) managed care organizations and behavioral health 9 administrative services organizations must review the 10 applications.
 Once the Washington association of sheriffs and police 11 12 chiefs certifies that the application satisfies the proposal criteria, the grant funds will be distributed.
-To the extent 13 possible, at least one grant recipient agency should be from the east 14 15 side of the state and one from the west side of the state with the crest of the Cascades being the dividing line.
+To the extent 13 possible, at least one grant recipient agency should be from the east 14 side of the state and one from the west side of the state with the 15 crest of the Cascades being the dividing line.
 The Washington 16 17 association of sheriffs and police chiefs shall make every effort to fund at least eight grants per fiscal year with funding provided for 18 19 this purpose from all allowable sources under this section.
 The Washington association of sheriffs and police chiefs may prioritize 20 21 grant applications that include local matching funds.
-Grant 22 recipients must be selected and receiving funds no later than October 23 1, 2018.
+22 recipients must be selected and receiving funds no later than October 23 1, 2018.

-(3) Grant recipients must include at least one mental health 24 25 professional who will perform professional services under the plan.
-A mental health professional may assist patrolling officers in the 26 field or in an on-call capacity, provide preventive, follow-up, 27 28 training on mental health field response best practices, or other services at the direction of the local law enforcement agency.
-29 30 in this subsection (3) limits the Nothing mental health 31 professional's participation to field patrol.
-Grant recipients are 32 encouraged to coordinate with local public safety answering points to 33 maximize the goals of the program.
+(3) Grant recipients must include at least one mental health professional who will perform professional services under the plan.
+A mental health professional may assist patrolling officers in the field or in an on-call capacity, provide preventive, follow-up, training on mental health field response best practices, or other services at the direction of the local law enforcement agency.
+Nothing in this subsection (3) limits the mental health professional's participation to field patrol.
+Grant recipients are encouraged to coordinate with local public safety answering points to maximize the goals of the program.

-34 (4) Within existing resources, the Washington association of35 sheriffs and police chiefs shall:

-36 (a) Consult with the department of social and health services 37 research and data analysis unit to establish data collection and 38 reporting guidelines for grant recipients.
-The data will be used to 39 study and evaluate whether the use of mental health field response 40 programs improves outcomes of interactions with persons experiencing 1 behavioral health crises, including reducing rates of violence and 2 harm, reduced arrests, and jail or emergency room usage;
+- (4) Within existing resources, the Washington association of sheriffs and police chiefs shall: - (a) Consult with the department of social and health services research and data analysis unit to establish data collection and reporting guidelines for grant recipients.
+The data will be used to study and evaluate whether the use of mental health field response programs improves outcomes of interactions with persons experiencing behavioral health crises, including reducing rates of violence and harm, reduced arrests, and jail or emergency room usage;